tungol/bplistlib/Format documentation.md

 -----

 The object length to byte length conversion is the same as for integers.
-The object length is always 3, corresponding to a byte length of 8.
-The encoding is as a single-precision or a double-precision float, accordingly.
+The object length is 2 or 3, corresponding to a byte length of 4 or 8.
+The encoding is as a big-endian, single-precision or a double-precision float, accordingly.
-Byte order is reversed from IEEE 754.

 Date
 ----

 Dates are stored as a float with a value of seconds since the epoch of 1 January 2001, 0:00:00 GMT.
-Encoding is the same as the encoding for floats.
+Encoding is the same as the encoding for floats, except that the object length is always 3, for a byte length of 8.

 Binary Data